 The dictionary defines accounting as “the skill or practice of maintaining and auditing accounts and preparing reports on the assets, liabilities, etc, of a business”.

-Accountants are responsible for overseeing accounts, and producing statutory accounts and tax returns in compliance with the law.
-They must maintain a good knowledge of the financial scene, from current legislation to ethical issues.
-This is because a part of their role is interpreting data, and providing advice about financial decisions that will affect an organisation.
+Accountants are responsible for overseeing accounts, producing statutory accounts and tax returns in compliance with the law.
+They must maintain a good knowledge of current financial legislation and ethical issues.
+This is because a part of their role is interpreting data, and providing advice about financial decisions that could affect an organisation.

 Bookkeeping vs. accounting

-Now you know a bit about the difference between bookkeeping and accounting, you might be wondering what qualifications you would need to follow either of these career paths, and there are a variety of options.
+Now you know the overall differences between bookkeeping and accounting, you might be wondering what qualifications you would need.

-Bookkeepers aren’t required to have any formal education, but the right qualifications can certainly help you demonstrate your expertise throughout your career.
-The Association of Accounting Technicians (AAT) provides a well-regarded bookkeeping course to kick start your career.
-You can study that AAT bookkeeping course from home, or as part of a class.
+Bookkeepers aren’t required to have any formal education, but the right qualification can certainly help you demonstrate your expertise throughout your career.
+The Association of Accounting Technicians (AAT) provides a well-regarded bookkeeping course to kick-start your career.

 Accountants will need to prove their ability through qualifications, and which ones you choose depends on your previous experience, as well as where your ambitions lie.
 Those just embarking on their accounting education often begin with AAT courses.
 Slightly more advanced are the ACCA courses, which are internationally recognised.
 For those with an interest in management accounting, CIMA courses are a popular choice.